testhub-io/testhub/README.md

 All pull requests should be submitted to the main branch.

 ### Running Porject Locally
+:warning: Please let us know if it tekes you more then 15 minutes to run the project locally.
+We will work on fixing that.

 #### Dev-container
 Easiest way to run project locally is to use 'dev-containers' You will need: